-Plaza España is one of the most important places in town, gateway to the Magic Fountain of Montjuic and a major transport hub.
+Plaza España is one of the most important places in Barcelona.
+Gateway to the Magic Fountain of Montjuic and a major transport hub.
 It’s one of the biggest touristic places of the city, featuring many attractions and places of interest.

 Check: Hotels near Plaza España